tylerslaton/rukpak-example/README.md

 > **Note**: If you are using OpenShift, feel free to replace any reference to `kubectl` with `oc`.

 ### Installing RukPak
 At the time of writing, the most recent version of `RukPak` is v0.6.0 and releases are done about every three weeks.
 Installing the latest release is as simple as going to [the release page](https://github.com/operator-framework/rukpak/releases) and following the instructuions.
-You'll known when to come back when the installation succeeds and the following command produces this output:
+You'll known when to come back when the installation succeeds and the following command produces results:

 ```
 $ kubectl get crd | grep "rukpak"
-TODO - add
 ```

 ### Setting up ArgoCD